<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1056215754466548&amp;ev=PageView&amp;noscript=1">

 Vision Testing

 Roughly 20% of people who suffer symptoms from a concussion have problems with their eyesight.
 If your eyes aren’t tracking properly due to your concussion, that could cause symptoms like headaches, dizziness, and eye fatigue.
-You might also look for machines that measure visual-motor coordination, like a DynaVision board (map of lights that you have to tap when they light up).
+You might also consider machines that measure visual-motor coordination, such as a Dynavision board, which features a map of lights that you tap when they illuminate.

 Balance Testing